-&lt;sup>112 See CDR Rules, subrule 4.3(2B) and paragraph 4.11(3)(i).
-Where a CDR representative asks a consumer for consent, the requirement to include this information is replaced by a requirement to include certain information about the CDR principal - see footnote 91 for more information.
+&lt;sup>109 See CDR Rules, subrule 4.3(2B) and paragraph 4.11(3)(i).

-&lt;sup>113 CDR Rules, paragraph 4.11(3)(e) and rule 4.15-(CDR Rules, paragraph 4.20E(3)(i) and rule 4.20L where a CDR representative is seeking consent from the CDR consumer).
+&lt;sup>110 CDR Rules, paragraph 4.11(3)(e) and rule 4.15 (CDR Rules, paragraph 4.20E(3)(i) and rule 4.20L where a CDR representative is seeking consent from the CDR consumer).

-&lt;sup>114 The CDR data de-identification process is outlined in CDR Rules, rule 1.17.
+&lt;sup>111 The CDR data de-identification process is outlined in CDR Rules, rule 1.17.
 More information on this requirement is in Chapter 12 (Privacy Safeguard 12).

-- the purpose/s for which the accredited person would disclose the de-identified data (for example, to sell the de-identified data or to provide to a university for research) - if the accredited person would use the de-identified data for general research: - o a statement of that fact - that the CDR consumer can find further information in the accredited person's CDR policy of the research to be conducted and any additional benefit to be provided to the consumer for consenting to this use of their data, and - o a hyperlink to the relevant section/s of the accredited person's CDR policy, and - that the CDR consumer would not be able to elect to have the de-identified data deleted once it becomes redundant data. - C.66 When seeking a de-identification consent, the accredited person must explain how their collection and use is in line with the data minimisation principle.
+- the classes of persons to whom the accredited person would disclose the de-identified data (for example, to market research organisations or university research centres), and - the purpose/s for which the accredited person would disclose the de-identified data (for example, to sell the de-identified data or to provide to a university for research) - if the accredited person would use the de-identified data for general research: - o a statement of that fact - that the CDR consumer can find further information in the accredited person's CDR policy of the research to be conducted and any additional benefit to be provided to the consumer for consenting to this use of their data, and - o a hyperlink to the relevant section/s of the accredited person's CDR policy, and - that the CDR consumer would not be able to elect to have the de-identified data deleted once it becomes redundant data. - C.66 When seeking a de-identification consent, the accredited person must explain how their collection and use is in line with the data minimisation principle.
 See paragraphs C.53 to C.57 above.